CGLemon/Sayuri/README.md

 ## Quick Start via Terminal

 First, a executable weights is necessary.
 You could get the released weights from this [page](./docs/MODEL.md).
 If you want to load the older network, please use the v0.5 engine at the ```save-last-v050``` branch.
-Then start the program with GTP mode via the terminal/PowerShell, using 1 thread and 400 visits per move with optimistic policy, please enter
+Then start the program with GTP mode via the terminal/PowerShell, using 1 thread and 400 visits per move with optimistic policy, please type

     $ ./sayuri -w <weights file> -t 1 -p 400 --use-optimistic-policy